-Below, I’ll share some quick tips to develop a positive relationship with parents and guardians.
+So here are some quick tips for how teachers can develop a positive relationship with parents and guardians!

-Be a communicator.
-I prefer letting parents know up front how I’ll communicate with them (email, newsletter, website, etc.) – and how they can get in touch with me.
-An open door policy goes a long way, but I think it’s also fine to set some boundaries (like not giving out your personal phone number or not answering emails on weekends).
-Just let them know what to expect from the start.
+I like for parents to know up front how I’ll communicate with them and how they can get in touch with me.
+If you don’t answer emails on evenings and weekends, let them know that from the start.
 And share helpful, timely information with them!
-[Along with a weekly newsletter, I also like to send handwritten, personalized notes home a couple times throughout the year.]
+(Along with a weekly newsletter, I also like to send handwritten, personalized notes home a couple times throughout the year.)

-Listen.
 Another obvious one, but it needs to be said.
 We may be the experts in the classroom, but parents are the experts on their kids.
 Give them a chance to participate in the conversation so that you’re really working together.
-[Parent surveys are a great way to allow parents to share information about their kids!]
+Parent surveys are a great way for parents to share about their kids!

-Offer opportunities to participate.
 Even parents who work full-time jobs want to be a part of the classroom when they can.
 Inviting parents to be involved is such an easy way to make them feel welcome!
-Think beyond volunteers to having parents come in as guest speakers, participate in Career Day, attend author’s celebrations, etc.
+Besides volunteering, parents can be guest speakers or topic experts, participate in Career Day, attend author’s celebrations, etc.

-Be inclusive.
-I’m using the term “parents” here, but when addressing families, I try to be mindful of diverse situations and backgrounds.
-Parents, guardians, families, whatever term you use, I’d check if it makes all feel welcome.
+I’m using the term “parents” in this post, but when addressing families, I try to be mindful of diverse situations and backgrounds.
+Parents, guardians, families, “your grown-ups at home,” whatever term you use, I’d check if it makes all feel welcome.

 Wow, that turned out to be a pretty long list!
-I hope you found some good reminders here, or even some new ideas, that will help you get started building parent-teacher relationships on Day 1.
+I hope you found some helpful tips to get started building parent-teacher relationships on Day 1.